MadryLab/trak/README.md

 counterfactual predictions (e.g., answers to questions of the form “what would happen to this prediction if these examples are removed from the training set?").
-Computing  data attribution with  TRAK is 2-3 orders of magnitude cheaper than comaprably effective methods, e.g., see our evaluation on:
+Computing  data attribution with  TRAK is 2-3 orders of magnitude cheaper than comparably effective methods, e.g., see our evaluation on:

 ![Main figure](/docs/assets/main_figure.png)